 Fellowship idea

-The Antonin Artaud Fellowship supports emerging artists and managers in the field of performance and theater arts who are working in Ukraine.
+The Antonin Artaud Fellowship supports emerging artists and managers who explore new forms in theatre and performance in Ukraine.

-We focus on representatives of the independent sector, creating conditions for experimentation and innovation.
-We aim to enhance the competitiveness and international visibility of Ukrainian performance and theater arts.
+We focus on representatives of the independent sector, we create conditions for experimentation and innovation.
+We aim to foster the international visibility and professional growth of Ukrainian theatre and performance.

-We support small-scale experimental works that have the potential for further development.
+We support small-scale experimental works with potential for further development.
 We believe in the value of experimentation, regardless of the results.
-We are working to develop a sustainable and diverse community of professionals.
-This community can be a catalyst for creating works of relevance that resonate with audiences in Ukraine and abroad.
+We are working to build a sustainable, diverse community of professionals.
+This community can be a catalyst for creating works that resonate with audiences in Ukraine and abroad.

 Within the Fellowship, we: